St Ninian's Church, Whitby: History

 In 1998, the Archbishop of York (David Hope) revoked the licence for the church to hold traditional Anglican services after the dispute with the "traditionalist members could not be resolved".
-Later, in 2013, the church announced its intent to breakaway from the Anglican Catholic Church and become independent, but in 2019, the church was closed completely.
+Later, in 2013, the church announced its intent to breakaway from the Anglican Catholic Church and become independent, but in 2019, the church separated from the Anglican Catholic Church.
+It is now run by a supporters group who open it to visitors.

 Architecture

 Completed in October 1778, the external walls are finished in brown brick, and the internal designs were akin to the wooden designs of the local ships.
 The cupboards in the vestry were fashioned to be like the locker's on ships, again a legacy of those who built the interior of the church in the first place.
 A Whitby mast-maker, Isaac Allanson, supplied the men and materials for the three galleries that line the church on three sides, with supports made from oak wood.
 The carpenters were used when the ship-building trade was "slack", or could be spared from the yard.

 Supporting the roof is nearly 30,000 ft of sawn timber.
 At that time, imports of timber were being hampered by a blockade caused by the American War of Independence.
 This increased the overall cost for all the proprietors.
 The roof is built from slate, which was transported overland from Hull in the 1770s.
 The land route was preferable to delivery by sea as shipping was affected by the war which was ongoing at that time.

 The Architect Journal from 1874 described the building as a "debased edifice of Queen Anne, or any way, of Dolly Varden architecture..."

 The chancel screen, polygonal timber pulpit, and stone font, all originate from the early 20th century.
 In 1954, the building was grade II* listed.